MichaelRWolf/wendy-ai/notes-from-google-doc.md

 2022-07-29_MysticRevolution_Ep01_package.txt

 Drop it into your folder

 /70_Video_Audio/MysticRevolution/

-That’s it — one copy-paste and you’re done.
+That's it — one copy-paste and you're done.

 Ready for me to generate the file now?